 He is currently the principal investigator on pellet fueling at DIII-D, where inner wall pellet fueling and pellet ELM and disruption mitigation techniques have been developed and investigated for use on ITER.
 Dr. Baylor participated in the fueling system research and development activities for ITER and is currently the technical lead for the fueling, and disruption mitigation system design activities for the US ITER project.

 He has participated in organizing conferences and has been on the program committee for the APS Division of Plasma Physics and involved in working groups of the International Tokamak Physics Activity (ITPA) since 2002.
 He is presently a member of the ITER disruption task force.
+Dr. Baylor is a Senior Member of the Institute of Electrical and Electronics Engineers.

 Ph.D.
 University of Tennessee, Physics